The Residence Hall

 Cancellation the first day of classes or later due to withdrawal from the University and/or having picked up residence hall keys/getting card activated will result in cancellation charges and forfeiture of the down payment.

-A resident who separates from the University must complete the change of status process with the Director of Traditional Advising.
+A resident who separates from the University must complete the University Withdrawal form.
 The resident is to vacate University housing, deactivate card, return keys (if assigned), and cease using food service within 48 hours or less of discontinuation or the last day of attendance.
 Charges will be determined by the last day of residence, the return of residence hall keys, and/or check out of the residence hall.
 This date may be later than the last date of class attendance.

 - Personal preference, taste and economic status are not criteria for modifying this agreement.
-These issues are addressed through the Student Policies Committee, the Food Committee and the Financial Aid office.
+These issues are addressed through the Student Policies Committee, the Dean of Student’s Office and the Financial Aid office.
 The resident remains bound by this agreement for charges until a modification has been approved in writing.